-is an upcoming video game developed by Team Ico and distributed by Sony Computer Entertainment.
-The game has been in development since 2007, and was formally announced at... read more
+is a third-person perspective game that combines action-adventure and puzzle elements, developed by Team Ico.
+The game has been in development since 2007, and was... read more

-is an upcoming video game developed by Team Ico and distributed by Sony Computer Entertainment.
-The game has been in development since 2007, and was formally announced at the 2009 Electronic Entertainment Expo with a planned release in 2011 exclusively for the PlayStation 3 video game console.
+is a third-person perspective game that combines action-adventure and puzzle elements, developed by Team Ico.
+The game has been in development since 2007, and was formally announced at the 2009 Electronic Entertainment Expo with a planned release in 2011 exclusively for the PlayStation 3.

 The game has been in development since 2007, and was formally announced at the 2009 Electronic Entertainment Expo with a planned release in 2011 exclusively for the PlayStation 3 video game console.
 The game has since suffered from numerous delays and further complications, including Ueda's departure as a full-time employee of Sony, though he remains as a consultant on the project.
 Sony has since left the release date and platform in question but, as of August 2014, stated the game remains in development.